thiagorossener/jekflix-template/_posts/2021-05-30-earnament.md

 ![Screen Shot 2022-05-05 at 12 07 51 AM](https://user-images.githubusercontent.com/73072620/166876724-8cd7fe59-c9d7-4f00-8f96-f529e72fccc7.png)

-<a href="https://earnament.wixsite.com/earnament">Visit my website here!</a>

-My small business was born amidst the height of the Covid-19 pandemic.

-I couldn't land an internship that summer, but I picked up jewelry-making as a hobby and decided to make the most out of the situation.
+My small business was born a little before this summer.
+I couldn't land an internship, therefore, I decided to pick up jewelry-making as a hobby and decided to make the most out of the situation.
 I couldn't be an intern, so I became a small business owner -- working on everything from creating social media content, running marketing campaigns, and of course -- analyzing data and predicting consumer behavior.

 <b>Data Science skills used:</b>Data collection, Data Cleaning, EDA, Regression Modeling, Label Encoding, Feature Selection, Hypothesis Testing